The degree of Doctor of Osteopathic Medicine is granted to and conferred upon candidates who:

 A CUSOM student must complete to the satisfaction of faculty, as determined by the individual course directors and clinical rotations supervisors and through the APPS Committee, all prescribed courses and clinical experiences to graduate.
 The Dean makes the determination on any appeals from promotion board recommendations, based solely upon new and meaningful information not available to the APPS Committee at the time of the deliberation.
 The Dean makes the determination on any appeal from the Dean’s recommendation, based solely upon new and meaningful information not available to the Dean at the time of his or her decision.

-Students must meet with the Director of Financial Aid and Registrar to complete all required exit forms and/or to receive a diploma.
-CUSOM students must attend the exit process and the commencement program to receive a diploma.
+Students must meet with the Assistant Director of Financial Aid and Registrar to complete all required exit forms in order to receive a diploma.
+CUSOM students must also attend the exit process and the commencement program to receive a diploma.